Titanium Properties and Characteristics

 This metal has aerospace, military and medical applications

 Titanium is a strong and lightweight refractory metal.
-Alloys of titanium are critical to the aerospace industry but, due to their numerous unique properties, are also used in medical, chemical and military applications, as well as in sporting goods.
+Titanium alloys are critical to the aerospace industry, while also being used in medical, chemical and military hardware, and sporting equipment.

 - Atomic Symbol: Ti

 - Atomic Number: 22